 Once you get into a habit of daily prayer and taking the time to listen to His voice, you will come up with, not just good ideas, but God ideas.
 Our ideas might be good, but God's are even better.

 I've had a countless number of ideas that I have done nothing with.
-I get excited about them but eventually my enthusiasm dies out because of fear - fear of rejection, fear of failure.
+I get excited about them, but eventually, my enthusiasm dies out because of fear - fear of rejection, fear of failure.
 Fear that nothing will come of it because it's my idea and not God's.
-Part of the problem is that I hold these ideas too tight and don't pray about them, like I should.
-I strive in my own strength to see them come to fruition and eventually give up.
+Part of the problem is that I hold these ideas too tight and don't pray about them like I should.
+I strive in my strength to see them come to fruition and eventually give up.

-However, when we pray, listen to His ideas, and let the who, what, when, and where unfold in His presence we will find success.
-Taking the time to find out what He wants to do in us and then through us is crucial.
+However, when we pray, listen to God's ideas, and let the who, what, when, and where unfold in His presence we will find success.
+Taking the time to discover what He wants to do in us and then through us is crucial.
 The details may not present themselves all at once, but they will come.

 When we allow this time to hear God speak, we might find the Holy Spirit dropping creative ideas and solutions to our problems into our hearts and minds.
 After all, he is bigger than the problems in our marriage, the negative report from your doctor, and your greatest financial need.

 Dear Lord, You are the author of creativity.
 It is in Your very being.
 You have placed this ___________________________________ in my heart and I have kept it to myself.
 I give it back to You now.
 Give me creative ideas and wisdom on how to approach this situation.
 Instruct me in the next step.
 Give me peace as I follow Your leading...

 Brainstorm while you pray together.
 This exercise can be done to either create a list of things to pray for or gather ideas for projects or solutions to a problem.
 Either way, you'll need your prayer journal, large pieces of paper, and markers.